HollandPleskac/HollandPleskac/README.md

 <b>Current Projects</b>

-- 🌷 <a href="#">Class Vibes</a> - A platform that helps teachers and students stay connected during distance learning.
+- 🌷 <a href="https://classvibes.net/">Class Vibes</a>, a platform that helps teachers and students stay connected during distance learning.
+View on the website at classvibes.net and download our app from the App Store and Play Store!
-- 🎁 <a href="#">Name Gifts</a> - A website that allows users to buy gifts for each other secretly.
+- 🎁 <a href="https://github.com/HollandPleskac/Name-Gifts-Web">Name Gifts</a>, a website that allows users to buy gifts for each other secretly.
+Currently under development.
-- 🦠 <a href="#">COVID Network</a> - Track your social distance with bluetooth RSSI signals.
+- 🦠 <a href="https://github.com/HollandPleskac/Covid-Smart-App">COVID Smart</a>, track your social distance with bluetooth RSSI signals.
+The app uses bluetooth signal strength to determine if you are within 6 feet of another person.
+View encounters over time in a live google map!

 ## Lets Connect!

 - 📧 Email : hollandpleskac@gmail.com
-- 🔗 Linkedin : <a href = "https://www.linkedin.com/in/holland-pleskac-54a090199/">lets connect!</a>
+- 🔗 Linkedin : <a href = "https://www.linkedin.com/in/holland-pleskac-54a090199/">#Holland Pleskac</a>
-- 📷 Instagram : <a href = "https://www.instagram.com/pleskac415/"> follow me! </a>
+- 📷 Instagram : <a href = "https://www.instagram.com/@pleskac415/">  </a>
 - ⌨️ Personal Website coming soon...